 Study characteristics

-Methods Study design: randomised, controlled trial
+Methods Study design: randomised controlled trial

 Treatment arms: 2

 AD follow-up: 12 months

 Participants Randomised: N = 63

 Inclusion criteria:

 1. Family history of allergy

 Exclusion criteria:

 Prematurity Supplementation (including short-term use of children milk formulas in the maternity hospital) Appointment of probiotics Use of drugs by nursing mother Use of special means of baby skin care (emollients)

 Interventions Intervention: infants in the intervention group received full-body emollient therapy (cream) twice a day starting within 3 weeks of birth in combination with supplementation of synbiotic containing LGG and fructo-oligosaccharides at the age of 3 to 6 months

-Comparator: parents in the control group were asked to use no emollients and no pro/prebiotics during the study period
+Comparator: parents in the control group were asked to use no emollients and no pro-/prebiotics during the study period

-Adherence to the application came in at 95.2% by the end of the study, which reassured that the process was feasible
+Adherence to the application was reported as 95.2% by the end of the study, providing reassurance that the process was feasible.

 Outcomes Cumulative incidence of AD at 12 months, as assessed by a trained investigator

 Adverse events: no intervention-related adverse events occurred

 Identification Country: Russia

 Sponsorship source: not reported

+Declarations of interest Not reported

+Notes